Board of Directors

 Casey Blumenthal - Helena, Mont.

-Casey is vice president at the Montana Hospital Association.
-Casey provides professional-level support and direction to provider members (hospital,s skilled nursing facilities, home health/hospice, assisted living) in the association.
-Casey represents the association on a diverse variety of healthcare committees and task forces and has numerous affiliations with organizations throughout the state.
+Casey is the retired vice president at the Montana Hospital Association.
+Casey provided professional-level support and direction to provider members (hospitals, skilled nursing facilities, home health/hospice, assisted living) in the association.
+She represented the association on a diverse variety of healthcare committees and task forces and had numerous affiliations with organizations throughout the state.
 She is active in the community and volunteers with Career Training Institute, Dirt Divas Women’s Mountain Bike Clinic, Lewis and Clark County, Adopt A Highway and United Way of Helena.

 Casey Buckingham - Great Falls, Mont.